groupby/chillastic/README.md

 ```

 ### Filters
-Filters are used prior to document transfer to exclude specific types or indicies prior to the task starting.
+Filters are used prior to document transfer to only include specific types or indicies prior to the task starting.
 While a mutator could be used for this by returning null on specific documents, a filter has the advantage of removing entire indicies and types prior to processing.

 Filters are also javascript modules.